CDU-HIT238/slides/week6/index.md

 ## Activity: Make a shopping list
 * Create a new git repository
 * Create a form to save shopping items and quantity
-* Save them to IndexedDB
+* Save them to IndexedDB or LocalStorage
 * Show items in a list
 * Checkoff items
 * Add a serviceworker and manifest to work offline